First days: helping your child settle in

 Some students will feel homesick, miss friends, family and familiar comforts.
 This feeling usually fades as they get used to their new environment and start to make new friends.
 So don’t be over-concerned but be prepared for a few fraught phone calls.
 Your support and reassurance at this point is vital.

 Universities know those first few weeks can be hard.
-At the University of Bedfordshire, we do everything possible to support your child until they settle.
+At the University of Bedfordshire, we do everything possible to support our students until they settle.

 • All students receive a welcome pack filled with lots of helpful information about their academic studies and our support services

-• Freshers’ Angels are existing University of Bedfordshire students who are on hand from day one to help new students settle in and answer questions about University life
+• We have existing University of Bedfordshire students on hand from day one to help new students settle in and answer questions about University life as well as personal academic tutors who provide each student with personal academic and pastoral support

 • We arrange an enticing calendar of welcome events so your child can get involved and make new friends straight away.
 We encourage them to get involved and try new things which will help them settle in and meet new people.